 The program leading to the Master of Science degree requires 36 semester hours of graduate courses, including 3 courses (9 hours) required of all students.
 Students must take at least 27 hours of courses in the School of Information Sciences curriculum.
 Students may take up to 9 hours of graduate courses outside of the School, including a maximum of 6 hours outside the college.
 No more than 6 hours may be taken from another university.
 Complete information on the Masters of Science Program may be found in the Graduate Student Handbook 2018-2019 (Interactive PDF).

 An Individualized Curriculum

 Students develop an individualized program of study in consultation with their advisors.
 Students may want to align their course study with the following school strengths:

 Courses taken outside of the program can also be incorporated into the individualized curriculum.
-For more information, see Transfer and Substitution of Credits.
+For more information, see Transfer and Substitution of Credits below.

 Whatever courses are taken, all students who complete the program receive the Master of Science degree.
 The American Library Association (ALA) accredits the degree program.
-In conjunction with the Tennessee Department of Education, licensure as a school library information specialist is also offered.
+In conjunction with the Tennessee Department of Education and the College of Education, Health, and Human Sciences, licensure as a school library information specialist is also offered.

 Interdisciplinary Graduate Minor in Computational Science

 Masters students may pursue a 9-hour Interdisciplinary Graduate Minor in Computational Science.
 The minor requires coursework in three areas: Computer and Information Sciences, Applied Mathematics, and a selected discipline outside of information sciences.